QuokeCola/pcapp_meta_terminal_v2/README.md

 Using Xcode with Swift to rebuild the original meta_terminal (Matlab) With Apple's Spritekit, the plot render speed is faster.
 Now meta-terminal could plot the data at `60 fps`.

+## [Thanks to armadsen and his ORSSerialPort Module]❤️
+[Thanks to armadsen and his ORSSerialPort Module]: https://github.com/armadsen/ORSSerialPort "Thanks to armadsen and his ORSSerialPort Module"
-remember `git submodule update --init --recursive` to get ORSSerial Module
+The project is based on his serial module. remember `git submodule update --init --recursive` to get ORSSerial Module

 ## ScreenShots